-- The 1995 Regional policy in force and effect until July 2015 required a minimum of 5% intensification - An increase in the intensification target to 10% was proposed in the draft 1995 ROPP and was vehemently opposed by the development industry and area municipalities as being unrealistic - The 1995 Projection Methodology Guideline issued by the Province assumes a 4.5% intensification rate in the example provided in Table 3.12 of the Guideline
+- The 1995 Regional policy in force and effect until August 2015 relating to intensification dictated a minimum of 5% - A 10% intensification rate was proposed in 1994 and was vehemently opposed by the development industry and area municipalities - The 1995 Projection Methodology Guideline issued by the Province assumes a 4.5% intensification rate in the example provided in Table 3.12 of the Guideline

-The dramatic change in intensification from a planned minimum target of 5% from 1995 to 2016 to actuals averaging 64% over the past five years (2017 to 2021) demonstrates how quickly the housing market can change in relatively short periods of time.
-With the current planning horizon being extended to 30 years, it is even more important that we get it right.
+The dramatic increase in intensification (an average of 55.4% over the past 15 years, 59.5% over the past 10 years and 64% over the past five years) exceed by at least a factor of 10 the minimum intensification target established 25 years ago in the 1995 ROPP of 5%.
+This dramatic change in intensification is an excellent example of how quickly the market can change in relatively short periods of time.
+With the planning horizon that we are now expected to plan for being extended to 30 years, it is even more important that we get it right.